-This sketch is one of the many studies, scribbles, sketches, watercolours and paintings which Breitner made of the Abyssinian, or Ethiopian, model Adolf Boutar, capturing him in pencil, black chalk, charcoal, pastel, pen, watercolour and oil on canvas.
+This sketch is one of the many studies, scribbles, sketches, watercolours and paintings which Breitner made of Adolf Boutar, capturing him in pencil, black chalk, charcoal, pastel, pen, watercolour and oil on canvas.

 Artists like Breitner took such sketches very seriously and submitted them to exhibitions.
 In 1888, for example, Breitner sent sketchbooks entitled Four frames with scribbles from the sketchbook to an exhibition organised by the De Nederlandse Etsclub (The Dutch Etching Club) in Amsterdam.
 He believed that the principle of expression, then highly valued, appeared to best advantage in these ‘scribbles’.
 It was important for artists in this period to display spontaneous, free expression.